 He had a high-earning career, and after spending her 20s in low-paid retail jobs, his wife stayed home full-time with the kids, until they were in high school, then worked part-time retail, tried to start a couple of craft businesses that went nowhere, and then started fucking her massage therapist.

-When they divorced, they stayed on mostly friendly terms and would get together with the kids, who were by then in college.
+When they divorced, this couple stayed on mostly friendly terms and would get together with the kids, who were by then in college.

 His career continued on while she struggled bitterly.
 Since they broke up in the middle of the housing and stock market bust, there weren't many assets to divide.